 Flying To A Rally

-The best way to attend a rally is to fly there.
+Obviously the best way to attend a rally is to fly there but to do so requires more than the usual amount of flight preparation.
 In order to fly to a rally, you have to register with the airport and event.
 They typically want to know what type of aircraft you are flying, where you are flying from and what time you plan to land.
 This is so they know who’s attending with aircraft, when they’re going to arrive and how many aircraft are arriving.
 Generally, the aircraft are parked on the tarmac away from the main events in rows just like you’d see in a parking lot full of cars.

 Flying to a rally is also a great way to get flight time.
 You can log the trip to and from the rally in your log book, and if the trip is long enough, it counts as a cross-country flight.
 Just remember to check the weather before your trip and during the day.
 When I flew to rallies and fly-ins, I always packed an overnight bag in case the weather turned bad while I was there.